Formal category theory in augmented virtual double categories: Totality

 The remaining two results of this section ensure the existence of left and right adjoints to the induced morphism $\map{\ps f}{\ps C}{\ps A}$ of \defref{restriction}.
 In both cases the existence of the adjoint is a consequence of a related morphism being (weakly) total; in particular both results are corollaries of \thmref{total morphisms}.
 The first of these, below, ensures the existence of the right adjoint.
 It is analogous to Proposition~13 of \cite{Street-Walters78} for Yoneda structures. \begin{corollary} Let $\map{\yon_A}A{\ps A}$ be a Yoneda morphism, $\map{\yon_C}C{\ps C}$ a (weak) Yoneda morphism and $\map fAC$ a morphism.
 If the companions $\yon_{C*}$, $f_*$, $(\yon_C \of f)_*$ and $(\cur f_*)_*$ exist as well as the restriction $\ps C\bigpars{\yon_C \of f, \cur{(\cur f_*)}_*}$ then $\map{\cur f_*}C{\ps A}$ is (weakly) total and $\ps f \ladj \map{\cur{(\cur f_*)}_*}{\ps A}{\ps C}$. \end{corollary} \begin{proof} Using (c) $\Rightarrow$ (a) of \thmref{total morphisms} applied to $\cur f_*$ it suffices to construct the weak left Kan extension of $\cur f_*$ along $\yon_{C*}$ so that it restricts along $\map{\cur{(\cur f_*)}_*}{\ps A}{\ps C}$.
 To do so apply the proof of the first assertion of \propref{restriction and curry} to $\map fAC$ and $\hmap{K \dfn (\cur f_*)_*}C{\ps A}$, thus obtaining a weakly left Kan cell $\eta$ as on the left"/hand side below that restricts along $\cur K = \cur{(\cur f_*)}_*$.

-Next consider the unique factorisation $\zeta$ in the right"/hand side below, through the cartesian cell that defines $\cur f_*$, which is left Kan by the density of $\yon_A$ (\lemref{density axioms}(a)).
+Next consider the unique factorisation $\zeta$ in the right"/hand side above, through the cartesian cell that defines $\cur f_*$, which is left Kan by the density of $\yon_A$ (\defref{density definition}).
 Applying the horizontal pasting lemma (\lemref{horizontal pasting lemma}) we find that $\zeta$ defines $\ps f$ as the weak left Kan extension of $\cur f_*$ along $\yon_{C*}$, which restricts along $\cur{(\cur{f_*})}_*$ as required. \end{proof}

 The following example is a variation of Corollary~14 of \cite{Street-Walters78}. \begin{example} Let $\map{\yon_M}M{\ps M}$ and $\map{\yon_{\ps M}}{\ps M}{\psps M}$ be Yoneda morphisms.
 Assume that $\ps M$ is unital and that the companions $\yon_{M*}$, $\yon_{\ps M*}$ and $(\yon_{\ps M} \of \yon_M)_*$ exist, as well as the restriction $\psps M(\yon_{\ps M} \of \yon_M, \yon_{\ps M})$.
-Using that $\cur{\yon_{M*}} \iso \id_{\ps M}$ (\defref{yoneda embedding}), so that $\cur{(\cur{\yon_{M*}})}_* \iso \cur{I_{\ps M}} \iso \yon_{\ps M}$ (\lemref{full and faithful yoneda embedding}), it follows from the previous corollary that $\ps{\yon_M} \ladj \yon_{\ps M}$.
+Using that $\cur{\yon_{M*}} \iso \id_{\ps M}$ (\defref{yoneda embedding}), so that \mbox{$\cur{(\cur{\yon_{M*}})}_* \iso \cur{I_{\ps M}} \iso \yon_{\ps M}$} (\lemref{full and faithful yoneda embedding}), it follows from the previous corollary that $\ps{\yon_M} \ladj \yon_{\ps M}$.
 As an alternative to \exref{presheaf objects are total}, by \cororef{total objects} it now follows that $\ps M$ is total. \end{example}